anonymous98762022/Discussion_Personlized/README.md

 # Discussion_Personlized
 ## Dataset consists of following columns :
-- index
+- index: Unique id of the pair
-- genre
+- genre: To which genre comments belong in this case it is Forum genre
-- filename
+- filename: Name of the file
-- year
+- year: which year comments belong to
-- old_index
+- old_index: Old index of the comments
-- source1
+- source1: Source of the comments of sentence 1
-- source2
+- source2: Source of the comments of sentence 2
-- Sentence1
+- Sentence1: First sentence for which we are checking similarity
-- Sentence2
+- Sentence2: Second sentence for which we are checking similarity
-- Score
+- Score: Similarity score of the comments